bentole/dhcpProxy/README.md

 6. (Optional) Start the virtual environment
 		- source ENVDIR/bin/activate

+7. Change the variables on top of the script according to your setup
+		- vi dhcpProyx.py or nano dhcpProxy.py or whatever

 7. Start the proxy
 		- python ./dhcpProxy.py

+8. Change the relay information from pointing towards the dhcp server to point towards the proxy:
+		- For Cisco routers : ip helper-address proxy_addr

 8. Good luck, Chuck!